 With the aim of improving biofuel production and mitigating inconveniences and the negative effects of its production, its evolution can be divided into 4 different generations:

 What are first generation biofuels?

 First generation or conventional biofuels are biofuels made from food crops grown on farmland.

-With this generation of biofuel production, food crops are cultivated explicitly for the production of fuel, and nothing more.
-The sugar, starch or vegetable oil obtained from the crops is converted into biodiesel or ethanol, using transesterification or yeast fermentation.
+With this generation of biofuel production, food crops are explicitly grown for fuel production, and nothing else.
+The sugar, starch, or vegetable oil obtained from the crops is converted to biodiesel or ethanol, using transesterification or yeast fermentation.

-Biomass is a broad term that means any source of organic carbon that is rapidly renewed as part of the carbon cycle.
-Biomass is derived from plant materials, but may also include animal materials.
+Biomass is a broad term meaning any source of organic carbon that is rapidly renewed as part of the carbon cycle.
+Biomass is derived from plant materials, but can also include animal materials.

-The raw material used to generate second-generation biofuels should grow on land that can not be used to grow food effectively and its cultivation should not consume much water or fertilizers.
+The raw material used to generate second generation biofuels should grow on land that cannot be used to grow food effectively and its cultivation should not consume much water or fertilizers.

 Fourth generation biofuels